philipbulley/soundroom/server/README.md

         $ npm install -g node-gyp
         $ npm install

-**Troubleshoot:** If you encounter an error where `#include <libspotify/api.h>` can't be found, run `xcode-select --install` as described [here](https://github.com/FrontierPsychiatrist/node-spotify/issues/97#issuecomment-222293866).

-Now you've installed, see "Running the node app" later on in this document.
+1. Now you've installed, see "Running the node app" later on in this document for guidance on setting up the environment including OAuth and obtaining a Spotify App Key.

 ### Running MongoDB